Quanticnova/Imazalil/README.md

 Important files in *actor-critic* subdirectory:
 - `actor_critic.py`: the policy classes as well as the means for action-selection and training the network (finish episode)
-- `agents.py`: Agent base-class, and Predator and Prey classes which inherit from Agent.
-Additionally, the OrientedPredator and OrientedPrey classes
+- `agents.py`: `Agent` base-class, and `Predator` and `Prey` classes which inherit from `Agent`, as well as the `OrientedPredator` and `OrientedPrey` classes.
-- `environment.py`: Environment base-class, and the `GridPPM` and `GridOrientedPPM` classes that inherit from the base class.
+- `environment.py`: `Environment` base-class, and the `GridPPM` and `GridOrientedPPM` classes that inherit from the base class.
 The environments provide all the interactions between agents, as well as the initial population of a grid.
 They also provide methods to run a simulation like `reset`, `step` and `render`.
-- `simulation.py`: script to run the simulation. takes two optional arguments: `--config <configfile.yml>` and `--resume <simulation_snapshot.pth.tar>`, where the latter resumes from a certain point during training.
+- `simulation.py`: script to run the simulation; takes two optional arguments: `--config <configfile.yml>` and `--resume <simulation_snapshot.pth.tar>`, where the latter resumes from a certain point during training.
 The frequency of snapshot outputs can be set in the configuration file.
 - `tools.py`: a collection of tools used for the simulation, like a input check for the internal functions, or a keyboard interrupt handler (very useful :D)
 - `rcParams.yml`: a small file to specify some arguments for matplotlib to make plots look nicer
 - `simulation_config.yml`: the acutal simulation config file. specifies things like gridsize, densities, rewards for the agents, sizes of layer in the NN (but not their topology), whether a gpu or cpu should be used..